Observations & historical notes

 Here are some thoughts and pics of the devastation taken in the weeks following the blaze.

 Cape Town's early water issues.
 The creation of the dams on Table Mountain.

 The Mountain's Limbless Reptiles

 A rare sighting of an adder.
-But which sort?
-See the video here.
+Video here.

 21 Table Mountain Maps